 Twenty-four credits of course work and successful completion of an M.A. thesis.

-Students must take at least 12 of their 24 course credits in the Department of Afro-American Studies.
+Students must take at least 12 of their 24 approved graduate coursework credits in the Department of Afro-American Studies.
 Because the graduate program emphasizes interdisciplinary and cross-cultural study, we encourage students, with the approval of their advisors and the Graduate Director, to take at least a portion of their remaining 12 credits in related courses in other departments.
 While the department encourages independent work, no more than 6 hours of directed study (AAS 699) credits may be applied toward fulfillment of the M.A. course credit requirements.

 Sample Schedule For The Two-year Graduate Program: